Hotel & Casino Employee Safety Act Protects Employees from Sexual Harassment & Assault

 - A notice to employees that retaliation is prohibited against any employee who complains of sexual assault or harassment or who uses the panic button.

 The employer must provide the policy to all employees and must post the policy in conspicuous places in the hotel or casino where employees are likely to see it.
-The policy must be provided in English and Spanish, and hotel and casino employers must also make a reasonable effort to provide and post the policy in any language that is spoken by a predominate portion of their employees.
+The policy must be provided in English and Spanish, and hotel and casino employers must also make a reasonable effort to provide and post the policy in any language that is spoken by a predominant portion of their employees.

 Remedies for Noncompliance

 Employees, or their representatives, who believe a hotel or casino employer has violated this Act must provide written notice to the employer of the alleged violation.
-The hotel or casino employer then has 15 calendar days to remedy to the alleged violation.
+The hotel or casino employer then has 15 calendar days to remedy the alleged violation.
 If the violation is not remedied, the employee or representative may file a lawsuit against the hotel or casino in the appropriate circuit court to seek relief from such violation.
 An employee or representative who successfully challenges a violation of the Act is entitled to reasonable attorney’s fees and costs as well as damages up to $350 per violation, with each day constituting a separate violation.

 Key Points for Hotel and Casino Employers